kundetiA/VoteNet-Point-Cloud-3D-Object-Detection/README.md

 To start training the model, follow the instructions inside the notebook and make sure you have successfully set up the **virtual environment** and compiled the necessary **PointNet2** extensions.

 Good luck with your 3D object detection task! 🚀

----

-This format is easy to follow and ensures the steps are clear and logical.
-Let me know if you need any further adjustments!